PhuongHoang68/NoSQL-network-API/README.md

 ## How to use:
-Once you have it locally, run "npm i" in the command-line followed by "npm start".
+Once you have it locally, run "npm i" in the command-line, followed by "npm start".
 The API routes will be up for testing in Insomnia then

+## Built by:
+Phuong Hoang.
+Contact me @p.hoang6897@yahoo.com